-This Chicken Divan recipe is loaded with chunks of tender chicken and broccoli, smothered in a rich and creamy sauce, and topped with crisp, buttery bread crumbs.
+Easy Chicken Divan is loaded with chunks of tender chicken and broccoli and smothered in a cream sauce.
+It is perfect to freeze for later!

 Chicken Broccoli Divan

 What is Chicken Divan?
 Chicken Divan is a classic American Dish originating from New York City in the early 1900’s.
 Lagasi, a chef at the Divan Parisienne Restaurant at the Chatham Hotel created it.